AlexanderRichert-NOAA/ci-gemini-code-review/README.md

 2. Create a uniquely named secret (ALEX_GH_API_KEY) in your repository (for GitHub-served models, see [Configure permissions for using GitHub Models](#configure-permissions-for-using-github-models-optional-alternative-is-external-models-google-gemini-mistral-ai) for PAT/secret configuration).

-3. As long as code-review.yml is present in the target branch of a GitHub pull request (i.e., the branch containing the modified code to be merged), it should automatically run and post a comment to the PR containing a link to the workflow artifact.
+3. As long as code-review.yml is present in the target branch of a GitHub pull request (i.e., the branch containing the modified code to be merged), it will automatically run and post a comment to the PR containing a link to the workflow artifact.

 > [!NOTE]
 > In a repository with multiple contributors who each have their own API keys/secrets, you will need to assign the appropriate secret to the appropriate environment variable, for example, `GH_API_KEY: ${{ secrets.ALEX_GH_API_KEY }}`.
 Those modifications can either be reverted prior to merging the pull request, or can be left in place for the next user to modify as needed.